spather/knowledge/notes/synology-nas-setup.md

 ```

 It should prompt for a password and then create the `test` directory on the destination `/volume1/NAS_Storage/synced` and sync the files over.
 Remove this test directory when you're done testing.

+> As of this writing, enabling the rsync service in DSM causes the daemon to be run under a user account called "SynoRsyncd".
+I didn't see any options to change this.
+I expected to have to run the service as root to have it be able to alter file ownership/permissions, but it seems to work as is, so I'm leaving it alone.